 - Dependency Override: An otherwise “dependent” student, who cannot obtain parental income information, may be eligible to have a dependency status change to “independent” based on documented circumstances.

 - Special Circumstance Appeal: (Extenuating Financial Circumstances) An adjustment can be made to student or parent income information due to extraordinary circumstances which were not addressed on the FAFSA.

-- Maximum Credit Appeal: A student who has exceeded 150 percent of the published length of the EITC program must complete a maximum credit appeal.
+- Maximum Credit Appeal: A student who has exceeded 150 percent of the published length of the CEI program must complete a maximum credit appeal.

 A student whose appeal is approved will be reinstated to good standing for financial aid eligibility and the student’s Estimated Family Contribution (EFC) will be recalculated, if appropriate.
 The student will be notified of any changes to his or her eligibility by the Financial Aid Office.

 A student whose appeal is denied will receive notification advising the student of the reason their appeal was denied.
 Notification will be sent from the Financial Aid Office.

 A student has the right to submit a written request for a student meeting to be conducted before the Financial Aid Appeals Committee if he/she does not agree with the outcome of the appeal.
 The student will represent him or herself at the meeting.
 All decisions rendered by the Financial Aid Appeal Committee are final and binding.